 Films online don’t need an age rating from the BBFC by law, but in practice most providers and users are keen to make sure children are watching age appropriate material.

-You can check to see if the video-on-demand platform you subscribe to uses BBFC age ratings by looking at the Digital Age Ratings page on our main website www.bbfc.co.uk which can be found under the What is Classification? tab.
-That website contains information about all of our work, including BBFCinsight and information about 15 and 18 films and adult content.
+You can check to see if the video-on-demand platform you subscribe to uses BBFC age ratings by looking at the Digital Age Ratings page on our main website.
+That website contains information about all of our work, including ratings info and information about 15 and 18 films and adult content.

 Most video-on-demand platforms will let you set parental controls to prevent children watching anything that might be unsuitable for them.
 Some websites have dedicated parts of their site for children’s films, and some even allow you to restrict the search by age ratings so children can browse age appropriate films.
 Information about parental controls from your video-on-demand platform can usually be found in their FAQ section.

-If a film has an online BBFC age rating you can read more about the film by checking the BBFCinsight, as you would with a film you were going to see at the cinema or on DVD.
-BBFCinsight is aimed particularly at parents and it offers a summary of how and why a film was rated at any given category.
-You can find read BBFCinsight on our website and our free App which you can download at the Google or iTunes store.
-More information on BBFCinsight can be found here.
+Start by visiting FindAnyFilm.com – a one-stop shop where you can find all films, all above board, all in one place.
+The website has been developed by the film industry and contains information on BBFC age ratings and ratings info to help families make informed decisions about their film choices.
+If a film has an online BBFC age rating you can read more about the film by checking the ratings info, as you would with a film you were going to see at the cinema or on DVD.
+The ratings info is aimed particularly at parents and it offers a summary of how and why a film was rated at any given category.
+You can find read ratings info on our website and our free App which you can download at the Google or iTunes store.
+More information on ratings info can be found here.

 There’s lots of information available about online safety more generally, and viewing material online.
 A good place to start is the UK Safer Internet Centre.

-For regular BBFC updates, including information about our work regarding films online you can follow us on Twitter, our account is @BBFC and you can sign up to receive monthly BBFC email newsletters containing BBFC age ratings for upcoming releases as well as news about BBFC partnerships, podcasts and other BBFC activities including online.
+For regular BBFC updates, including information about our work regarding films online you can follow us on Twitter, our account is @BBFC.

 We aim to work as a trusted guide for parents when they’re deciding what their family watches online, by giving you the same information you’ve come to expect to see on DVDs or at the cinema.
 If you have questions about specific services, films you’ve seen online or how we’re planning to develop online services, please email us at firstname.lastname@example.org